tekknolagi/tekknolagi.github.com/index.md

 A tinkerer, pleb, old soul.
 Known as vintagemind or devargnes on the World Wide Web.
 I like to fence, play chess, read books, do [ornithology research](https://ebird.org/profile/MzQ1MjU0Mg), and bush walking.
 Currently a high school junior at Texas Tech University K-12 interning at [Market Mapper](https://www.marketmapper.io/) doing all things content.

-My main site can be found [here](https://vintagemind.github.io/).
+My other site can be found [here](https://vintagemind.github.io/).

 ## Things I'm Interested In.